Return of Title IV Funds

 The portion of your Federal student aid you are entitled to receive is calculated on a percentage basis by comparing the total number of days in the term to the number of days you complete before withdrawing.
 For example, if you complete 30% of the term, you earn 30% of the assistance you were scheduled to receive.
 In this example, 70% of your scheduled award(s) remains unearned and must be returned to the USDE.

 Once you have completed 61% or more of the term, you have earned all (100%) of your financial assistance.
 If you withdraw before you have completed 61% of the term, you may have to repay any unearned financial aid funds that were already disbursed.

 If you completely withdraw, earned aid will be calculated based on the percentage of the term you completed, resulting in possible repayment of any unearned aid.
-You should check with Rogue Central regarding the deadline to withdraw for a specific term as well as the ramifications to your future aid eligibility and potential repayment of aid.
+You should check with your Financial Aid Advisor regarding the deadline to withdraw for a specific term as well as the ramifications to your future aid eligibility and potential repayment of aid.

 The date you officially withdraw from all credit courses online.